overture-stack/stage/README.md

 ## Getting Started

 You must use npm v8.3.0 at a minimum to ensure dependency overrides work.
+You can update npm with `npm update -g npm`
 Minimum version comes bundled with Node v17.3.0 (https://nodejs.org/dist/index.json)

 First, run the development server: